atsb/Doom64EX-Plus/README.md

 Without the macro, it will look inside the current directory that the binary is in.

-Packaging will not be done by myself, but any contributor is welcome to package the software for GNU/Linux.
+Packaging will not be done by myself, but any contributor is welcome to package the software for GNU/Linux or macOS.

 ## Compiling